 In terms of work-life balance, EKF values the need for a balanced distribution of time and resources between work and other activities our employees wish to pursue.
 Achieving a satisfactory work-life balance can be challenging and we believe that the values and policies set by our organisation help our employees to make the necessary choices to achieve that.
 We offer flexibility to our employees in terms of home office, flexible working hours and the option of part-time working schedules.
-Part-time employees.
+Part-time employment can be either temporary or permanent.
+This year EKF has 10 part-time employees.